 Summer Reading Lists

-Middle School Summer Reading Lists
+Middle School Summer Reading Lists and Assignments

 The best way to build vocabulary skills and become a good writer is to be an avid reader.
 To encourage intellectual pursuits during the summer, middle school students are required to read 3 books during their summer break.
 Writing assignments related to the readings (details below) are also required and due on the first day of class.